By Dale McGowan

 5. Make personal respect non-negotiable, even if you question and challenge each other’s ideas.

 Ideas and opinions must earn respect, but respect for each other as people is a non-negotiable requirement of any relationship.
-If separating the two is not possible, a mixed-belief relationship might not be for you.
+If separating the two is not possible, a mixed-belief relationship might not be for you.6.
+Engage in and learn about each other’s worldviews.

 Make an effort to learn more about your partner’s worldview, not only on paper but by talking to your partner and having shared experiences in both traditions to whatever extent you are comfortable.
 It’s a huge gesture of personal respect and a way to deepen your mutual understanding.